natenka/pyneng-book-en/docs/source/book/07_files/4_close.rst

 ---------------

 .. note::
     In real life, the most common way to close files is use of ``with`` construction.
 It’s much more convenient way than to close file explicitly.
-But since you can also find the ``close`` method in life, this section discusses how to use it.
+But since you can also find ``close`` method in life, this section discusses how to use it.

 After you finish working with file you have to close it.
-In some cases Python can close the file itself.
-But it’s best not to count on it and close the file explicitly.
+In some cases Python can close file itself.
+But it’s best not to count on it and close file explicitly.

 ``close()``
 ^^^^^^^^^^^

-The close() method met in `File writing  <./3_write.md>`__ section.
+Method close() met in `File writing  <./3_write.md>`__ section.
-It was there to make sure that the content of the file was written on disk.
+It was there to make sure that the content of file was written on disk.

 For this, Python has a separate ``flush()`` method.
-But since in the example with the file writing there was no need to perform any more operations, the file could be closed.
+But since in example with file writing there was no need to perform any more operations, file could be closed.

 Open the r1.txt file: